-Hidden treasures, health products can be found inside local ‘nest’ - Port Arthur News
+Hidden treasures, health products & whole lot more found inside The Crow’s Nest - Port Arthur News

 It was the latter combined with a love for history that prompted Manuel to open the store, which is celebrating its fifth year on the corner of Port Neches Avenue and Dallas Street.

 The retired refinery worker was born at St. Mary’s Hospital in Port Arthur.
-But it was a move up north from her 5th to 8th grade years that she fell in love with the past.
+But it was during a move north from her 5th to 8th grade years that she fell in love with the past.

 “Then we moved back here, but my love of history stayed with me,” she said.
 “And I think after I retired from the refinery…I just love primitive antiques and my house is filled with them.”